learn-co-curriculum/dsc-scalars-vectors-matrices-tensors-codealong/README.md

 ### Defining a Vector in Python

-In Python, one of the easiest ways to represent a vector is using Numpy arrays.
+In Python, one of the easiest ways to represent a vector is by using Numpy arrays.
 The list scalar values can be used to create a vector in python as shown below:

 ```python
 # create a vector from list [2,4,6]